datalad/datalad-installer/README.rst

     datalad-installer [<global options>] <component>[=<version>] [<options>] <component>[=<version>] [<options>] ...

 ``datalad-installer`` provisions one or more *components* listed on the command line.
-Each component is either a software package (i.e., Datalad or git-annex) or an environment in which software packages can be installed.
+Each component is either a software package (e.g., Datalad or git-annex) or an environment in which software packages can be installed.
 If no components are specified on the command line, the script defaults to installing the ``datalad`` component.